watakak/CS2API/README.md

 # CS2API
 Non-official Counter-Strike 2 API for Python.

-I will upload a source-code of the module after a while.
-For now you can see some examples in CS2API/examples/
+If you want to see how scripts with this module is working, you can always see some examples in CS2API/examples/

-Because i need beta-testers, you can freely text me in Discord/Telegram: watakaka
+And i really need beta-testers, so you can freely text me in Discord/Telegram: @watakaka